Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 4. Acquisition integration.

 Each of these scenarios will have some slight nuances, but there are many elements of a data center migration process that are identical.
 You must understand what components are in the environment and their use.
-You must identify what migrates and what is replaced.
+Also, you must identify what migrates and what is replaced.
 You must plan the timing and approach of the migration and devise an effective communication strategy.
 You must execute the move itself.
-Once the technical components have been migrated, the services must be verified and everything fully documented.
-With these tasks completed, the old environment must be properly decommissioned.

 Having the right tools to manage complexity